Data aggregation is the secret behind the site worldmeter

 In the Its statementThe OECD said it “regrets the confusion caused by any discussion of methodological issues on sensitive issues” and stressed that it is more important to increase test availability in general than to know where any particular country ranks.

-Sెnchez later referred to the Johns Hopkins study, in which he claimed that Spain was the fifth most tested worldwide, a case of prime minister mixed allegations.
+Sెnchez later referred to the Johns Hopkins study, in which he claimed that Spain was the fifth most globally tested, the prime minister being a mixed case.
 JHU did not publish international test statistics.
 Jill Rosen, a school spokeswoman, told CNN that the university could not find a report that matches Sanchez’s description.

 At a press conference on May 9, Sెnchez avoided a CNN question, emphasizing on the existence of the JHU study Government figures in examining totals Instead. మరుసటి రోజు స్పానిష్ విలేకరికి చేసిన వ్యాఖ్యలలో, ఆరోగ్య మంత్రి సాల్వడార్ ఇల్లా పరీక్షా డేటాను జెహెచ్యు విడుదల చేసినట్లు పట్టుబట్టారు, అయినప్పటికీ వరల్డ్మీటర్ను అంతర్లీన మూలంగా ఆయన సూచించారు. జాన్స్ హాప్కిన్స్ దాని డేటాను వరల్డ్మీటర్ నుండి పొందినందున, అతను వాదించాడు, ఇది చాలా మంచిది.